AdobeDocs/experience-manager-65.en/help/sites-developing/universal-editor/introduction.md

 With AEM configured and a local Universal Editor service running, you will need to allow a reverse proxy for the new service [in the dispatcher.](https://experienceleague.adobe.com/en/docs/experience-manager-dispatcher/using/dispatcher)

-1. Adjust vhost file of author instance to include a reverse proxy.
+1. Adjust the vhost file of author instance to include a reverse proxy.

    ```html
    <IfModule mod_proxy.c>